IzzyTheDreamingFox/FoxTech-DNA/README.md

 # Planned Feature Overview
-Just to list a few:
+Here’s a list of some of the features I noted down.
+These might change depending on the feedback I receive.
 - **Service costs for storing properties in the hangars.**
-  - These will be deducted weekly from you the in-app bank-account and adjusted based on your standing with various guilds.
+  - These will be deducted weekly from you the in-app bank-account and adjusted based on your standing with various guilds. <br>
-  - Possible to switch this off in the settings.
+   (Possible to switch this off in the settings.)
 - **Item mall featuring companies selling in-game items at various prices or in exchange for other items.**
+  - The option to buy locked expedition items with quicksilver
-- **Reward system for playing the game when DNA is minimised. (requires minimal resources)**
+- **Reward system for playing the game**
 	- Awards will include currencies, items and new card-styles.
-  - Further expansion of the bank to include things such as loans.
+- **Further expansion of the bank to include things such as loans.**
 - **Option to create your own card textures and use them in DNA** (if there are enough requests for this)
-- **Performance**
+- **Reward system for building bases.**
+- **Fight for better performance**

+# More information.
+Check out the [wiki](https://github.com/IzzyTheDreamingFox/FoxTech-DNA/wiki#foxtech-dna) for more information about some of the features

 # Screenshots
   <img src="images/dashboard.PNG" alt="dashboard.PNG"  >
   <img src="images/inventories.PNG" alt="inventories.PNG"  >